Snow Levels

 Broad Overview

-The Snow Water Equivalents page gives you a good high level overview of where snow levels are at historically.
+The Snow Pack Conditions page gives you a good high level overview of where snow levels are at historically.
 Useful in the winter/spring to try and figure out when summer in the alpine will start.
 The "snow" menu at the top has a few more options as well as particular sensor data.
-You can also see snow levels from the current year plotted against a few others of note.
+You can also see snow levels from the current year plotted against a few others of note to get more context.

 The forest service has a snow depth tool but it is low enough resolution that it can easily underestimate snow levels if it samples rock outcroppings, tree cover, etc. It's useful, but should be taken with a few grains of salt, along with the mapping applications that import this layer.